 Note the triple double-quotes.
 That’s actually a double double-quote plus a single double-quote.
 A double-quote mark acts as an escape character in an Excel formula, allowing you to include a literal quote mark in the output.

 Assuming cell A2 contains the original group name, the formula above would produce this code that you can copy and paste into a PowerShell session connected to Exchange Online:

 I’m sure you can figure out how to make that work in your peculiar environment.

 3. Configure groups in Exchange Online.
 I wrote another PowerShell script (Import_DistroGroup.ps1) to configure the new online distribution groups using the CSV files exported in step 1.
 (Details to come in part 3.)

-4. Delete on-premise groups.
-After verifying that I had all the data I needed to rebuild them in the cloud (or on-premise if necessary), I removed the original groups using the same Excel spreadsheet and this formula:
+4. Delete on-premises groups.
+After verifying that I had all the data I needed to rebuild them in the cloud (or on-premises if necessary), I removed the original groups using the same Excel spreadsheet and this formula:

 ="Remove-DistributionGroup """&A2&""" -Confirm:$False"